atcq9876/web-applications/README.md

 # ruby-web-applications

-This repo was made for the Ruby web applications module of the Makers bootcamp (week four).
+This repo was made for the Ruby Web Applications module of the Makers bootcamp (week four).
 The objectives of this module were to:

 - Explain how HTTP requests and responses work at a high level
 - Write integration tests for a web application